 Confidentiality of Student Records and Student Health Records (FERPA and HIPAA)

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 UNL publishes a FERPA notification that delineates student rights under FERPA.
 UNL information on confidentiality of student records is published in Undergraduate and the Graduate Bulletins.
 UNL is committed to protecting the privacy and security of personal health information concerning our employees and students.
-See the Health Center website for more information.
+See the Health Center website for more information pertaining to the Privacy Practices of the University Health Center.

 Copyright Infringement and Peer-to-Peer File Sharing Policies and Sanctions